 - Clean out your pantry.
 Start by removing everything from the shelves and wiping them down.
 Check the expiration date on each item before you return it.
 Organize one area for all of the ingredients you'll need when prepping the holiday meal.
 (This will also help you avoid buying ingredients you already own.)

 - Take stock of the dishes, silverware, and serveware you plan to use for the big dinner.
 Wash or dry clean the tablecloth and placemats.
 You may also want to give the dishes a quick wash—especially if you're using the good china that's been collecting dust for the past 11 months.

-- Scrub the stovetop and clean the oven.
+- Scrub the stovetop and clean the oven (including the grimy oven door!).
 As a precaution, you may want to skip the self-cleaning feature on your oven.
 There's a risk of malfunction that could put your oven out of commission during the biggest cooking holidays of the year (yikes!).